 In 1939 the Foreign Office valued two institutions above others for their ability to project the image of Britain abroad.
-The first was the BBC and its channels of foreign language broadcasting.
+The first was the BBC, and its channels of international and foreign language broadcasting.
 The second was the British news agency Reuters.
 Reuters specialized in supplying international news to the national and foreign press, and had developed a reputation for independence and truth that set it apart in a market of state sponsored foreign news agencies.
 By 1941, the Ministry of Information had conspired with members of the agency’s board to remove its chief and figurehead Roderick Jones.
-Its intervention in the operation of what was technically an independent company shows how the Ministry felt Reuters was tied to the British national interest, and the fear that the priorities of war could compromise independent journalism.
+Its intervention in the operation of what was technically an independent company shows how strongly the Ministry felt Reuters was tied to the British national interest, and gave grounds for the fear that the priorities of war could compromise independent journalism.

 Reuters was established in London in 1851 by Julius Reuter, a German who had gradually made his way to England after stints in banking, publishing and briefly working for the French news agency Havas in Paris.
-By the turn of the century Reuters had become thoroughly woven into the fabric of Imperial Britain, using an expanding network of global telegraph cables that had made transmission of news to and from the Empire’s distant stations faster.
+By the turn of the century Reuters had become thoroughly woven into the fabric of imperial Britain, using an expanding network of global telegraph cables that had made the transmission of news to and from the Empire’s distant stations much faster.

 Roderick Jones, c.1920